Stelios Iliadis: Kerkyra

 On 2011 Iliadis signed with Kerkyra.
 Kerkyra on season 2012-2013 was relegated as finished on 16th position.
 The season 2013-2014 will be playing on Football League.

 Lokomotiv Plovdiv

 On 2013 he signed a one-year contract with the Bulgarian team Lokomotiv Plodviv.
 He made his debut with the team on 22 September in a 2-0 home victory against Pirin Gotse Delchev.
 He scored his first goal with the team on 31 October in a 2-3 home loss against Levski Sofia.

 Panthrakikos

 In January 2015 Iliadis signed with Panthrakikos.
 On 1 July 2015, he renew his contract with the club.

 Veria

-In the last day of the January 2017 transfer window, the experienced middlefielder signed a six months contract with the Superleague Greece club Veria after Panthrakikos administration's decision to withdraw from Football League due to financial reasons.
+In the last day of the January 2017 transfer window, the experienced midfielder signed a six months contract with the Super League Greece club Veria after Panthrakikos administration's decision to withdraw from Football League due to financial reasons.

 International career

-He was part of the U19 football team while playing in Apollon Kalamarias and then of the Greece national under-21 football team earning more than 10 caps.
-He said that his big dream is to earn a spot in the Greece national football team and win the championship with PAOK F.C.
+He was part of the Greece U19 while playing at Apollon Kalamarias and then of the Greece U21 earning more than 10 caps.